 [Warning: This story contains spoilers from Wednesday's episode of Survivor: Game Changers.]

-Every week this season, Survivor host Jeff Probst will join The Hollywood Reporter for one last look at the eliminated castaway: what the player did right, what the player did wrong and the question he still ponders long after snuffing their torch.
-With that said, read on for Probst's final thoughts on Debbie.
+Every week this season, the Survivor host will join THR for one last look at the eliminated castaway: what the player did right, what the player did wrong and the question Probst still ponders long after snuffing their torch.
+With that said, read on for his final thoughts on Malcolm.

-What lingering question do you have for Debbie, long after the game ended?
+What lingering question do you still have long after snuffing Malcolm's torch?

 Previously on THR.com/Survivor...